What to expect the first day of Camp

 Is my child old enough for camp?

-Our summer session is July 1 - July 19.
-As long as your student reaches the age of eligibility during this session, then your student can participate in that camp.
+As long as your student reaches the age of eligibility on the first day of camp, then your student can participate in that camp.
 We cannot make any age exceptions for our camps.
 If you have difficulty registering for a camp due to age requirements, please email info@cyttrivalley.org.

 How will I know who is in charge?